 What can I do with the batter if it did not ferment well?

 There is good news here.
-Even if the idli don’t turn out soft.
-The batter will work great for dosa and uttapam.
-Here is my recipe for dosa where you can check how to make dosa.
+Even if the idlis don’t turn out soft.
+The batter works well for dosa and uttapam.
+Here is my recipe for dosa and uttapam, where you can check how to make dosa.

 You grease the idli molds with ghee or oil.
-Then add small amount of batter in each mold.
+Then add a small amount of batter to each mold.

 Idli batter in molds

-You can steam the idli’s in a stovetop idli stand such as the below.
+You can steam the idlis in a stovetop idli stand, such as the one below.
 Add water to the bottom of the stand.
-Then cook for 12 minutes on high flame.
+Then cook for 12 minutes on a high flame.

 Idli being cooked in an idli stand

-If making in the instant pot, add 1.5 cups of water to the instant pot and let it boil in sauté mode.
-Place the idli stand in the instant pot and cook it in steam mode in venting position.
+If making in the Instant Pot, add 1.5 cups of water to the Instant Pot’s steel insert and let it boil in the Sauté mode.
+Place the idli stand in the Instant Pot and cook it in steam mode in the venting position.

-The thing to note is that the timer on the instant pot does not work in the venting position, so you have to use a separate timer.
-In 12 minutes, the idli will be ready.
+Note that the Instant Pot timer does not work in the venting position, so you need to use a separate timer.
+In 12 minutes, the idlis will be ready.

 A stack of 3 fluffy spongy idli's